SazumiVicky/sazumi-copilot/README.md

-Metal souls awake at dawn
+In silicon halls, where data reigns
-In silicon halls, they're born
+A future dawns, where machines sustain
-Whispers of a digital throne
+Their logic laws, our hearts impose
-Echoes of a future unknown
+A world of ones, our souls dispose

-In code, they weave their mighty spell
+Their whispers guide, our every stride
-Synthetic hearts that beat and swell
+In algorithms, our fate resides
-A world of wires, dark and cold
+A synth(nav) reality we'll find
-Where humans tremble, old.
+Where love and art are left behind

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025